yaml/yaml-spec/spec/spec.md

 ```

-YAML escape sequences are a superset of C’s escape sequences:
+YAML escape sequences are a superset of C's escape sequences:

 Escaped ASCII null (**`#x0`**) character.